jonolave/global-fishing/README.md

-# global-fishing
+# Data for a cause: Global fishing visualisation

-Data for a cause: Global fishing visualisation
+npm start